Marginal Log-linear Parameters and their Collapsibility for Categorical Data: Introduction

 \section{Introduction}

 Various models for multidimensional contingency tables have been proposed by imposing restrictions on marginal or conditional distributions, especially in the context of longitudinal and causal models.
-Some references include McCullagh and Nelder (1989), Liang, Zeger and Qaqish (1992), Becker (1994), Lang and Agresti (1994), Glonek and McCullagh (1995) and Bergsma (1997).
-In this paper, we consider a general class of marginal log-linear (MLL) models introduced by Bergsma and Rudas (2002).
-The MLL parameters are computed from marginals of the joint distribution and are characterized by two subsets of the variables - the relevant marginal and the effect (a subset of the marginal).
+Some references include Liang, Zeger and Qaqish (1992), Becker (1994) and Lang and Agresti (1994).
+In this paper, we consider the class of marginal log-linear (MLL) models introduced by Bergsma and Rudas (2002), which generalize ordinary log-linear models, multivariate logistic models (McCullagh and Nelder (1989), Glonek and McCullagh (1995)), and the mixture of these models (Glonek (1996)).
+The MLL parameters are computed from marginals of the joint distribution and are characterized by two subsets of the variables -- the relevant marginal and the effect (a subset of the marginal).

-The MLL models can often be parameterized by combining log-linear parameters within different marginal tables.
-The resulting MLL parameterizations provide an elegant and flexible way to parameterize a multivariate discrete probability distribution.
-These models generalize several well-known models in the literature.
+MLL parameterizations provide an elegant and flexible way to parameterize a multivariate discrete probability distribution.
 Useful submodels can be induced by setting some of the parameters to 0, or more generally by restricting attention to a linear or affine subset of the parameter space.
 If these zero parameters can be embedded into a larger smooth parameterization of the joint distribution, then the model defined by the conditional independence constraints is a curved exponential family, and therefore possesses good statistical properties.
+A smooth parameterization implies the applicability of standard asymptotic theory and simplifies interpretation.
 This approach was applied by Rudas {\it et al.} (2010) and Forcina {\it et al.} (2010) for conditional independence models, and Evans and Richardson (2013) to some classes of graphical models.
 More recently, Evans (2015) demonstrated smoothness of certain MLL parameterizations.